-Bifurcated embedded derivatives are presented on the same balance sheet line as the host contract and are excluded from the table; as of 30 September 2013, these derivatives amounted to a PRV of CHF 0.2 billion (related notional values of CHF 6.2 billion) and an NRV of CHF 0.4 billion (related notional values of CHF 6.8 billion) and an NRV of CHF 0.5 billion (related notional values of CHF 6.8 billion) and an NRV of CHF 0.5 billion (related notional values of CHF 13.5 billion).
-As of 31 December 2012, bifurcated embedded derivatives amounted to a PRV of CHF 0.2 billion (related notional values of CHF 6.5 billion) and an NRV of CHF 0.5 billion (related notional values of CHF 13.5 billion).
-2 In cases where replacement values are presented on a net basis on the balance sheet, the respective notional values of the netted replacement values are still presented on a gross basis.
-3 Receivables resulting from these derivatives are recognized on our balance sheet under Cash collateral receivables on derivative instruments totaling CHF 6.6 billion as of 30 September 2013 (30 June 2013; CHF 3.3 billion).
-Payables resulting from these derivatives are recognized on our balance sheet under Cash collateral payables on derivatives are recognized on our balance sheet under Cash collateral payables on derivative instruments totaling CHF 6.8 billion as of 30 September 2013 (30 June 2013; CHF 3.3 billion).
-4 Changes in the fair value of purchased and sold non-derivative financial assets between trade date and settlement date are recognized as replacement values.
-5 Includes agency transactions with a positive replacement value of CHF 4.7 billion as of 30 September 2013 (30 June 2013; CHF 5.2 billion; 31 December 2012; CHF 3.4 billion) and a negative replacement value of CHF 4.7 billion as of 30 September 2013 (30 June 2013; CHF 5.2 billion; 31 December 2012; CHF 3.4 billion) for which notional values were not included in the table above due to their significantly different risk profile.
+1 Bifurcated embedded derivatives are presented on the same balance sheet line as the host contract and are excluded from the table; as of 30 September 2013, these derivatives amounted to a PRV of CHF 0.2 billion (related notional values of CHF 14.1 billion).
+As of 30 June 2013, bifurcated embedded derivatives amounted to a PRV of CHF 0.3 billion (related notional values of CHF 6.8 billion) and an NRV of CHF 0.5 billion (related notional values of CHF 6.5 billion).
+As of 31 December 2012, bifurcated embedded derivatives amounted to a PRV of CHF 0.2 billion (related notional values of CHF 6.5 billion) and an NRV of CHF 0.3 billion (related notional values of CHF 13.2 billion).
+In cases where replacement values are presented on a net basis on the balance sheet, the respective notional values of the netted replacement values are still presented on a gross basis.
+Receivables resulting from these derivatives are recognized on our balance sheet under Cash collateral receivables on derivative instruments totaling CHF 6.6 billion as of 30 September 2013 (30 June 2013: CHF 3.0 billion; 31 December 2012: CHF 3.3 billion).
+Payables resulting from these derivatives are recognized on our balance sheet under Cash collateral payables on derivative instruments totaling CHF 2.8 billion as of 30 September 2013 (30 June 2013: CHF 3.4 billion).
+Changes in the fair value of purchased and sold non-derivative financial assets between trade date and settlement date are recognized as replacement values.
+Includes agency transactions with a positive replacement value of CHF 4.7 billion as of 30 September 2013 (30 June 2013: CHF 5.2 billion; 31 December 2012: CHF 3.4 billion) and a negative replacement value of CHF 4.7 billion as of 30 September 2013 (30 June 2013: CHF 5.5 billion; 31 December 2012: CHF 3.4 billion) in accordance with Swiss Federal Banking law.